Zylann/godot_voxel/doc/source/smooth_terrain.md

 Shader API reference
 ----------------------

-If you use a `ShaderMaterial` on a voxel node, the module may exploit some uniform (shader parameter) names to provide extra information.
+If you use a `ShaderMaterial` on a voxel node, the module will recognize some uniform names (shader parameters) to provide extra information.
 Some are necessary for features to work.

 Parameter name                          | Type         | Description
 ----------------------------------------|--------------|------------------------------